-4.16 Course providers should conduct regular reviews on the effectiveness of course trainers by seeking feedback from participants and carry out assessment of the quality of the activity contents and trainers deployed by them.
-Course providers are required to seek feedback from participants of the CPD course by using the post-course evaluation form specified by CEA.
-They shall ensure at least 60% of participants for each course complete the post-course evaluation form.
-Course providers are expected to share the feedback report with CEA in the event when adverse feedback is received.
+- 5.18 Course providers should regularly review the effectiveness of course trainers by seeking feedback from participants and assess the quality of the activity contents and trainers deployed by them.
+Course providers are required to seek feedback from CPD course participants by using the post-course evaluation form specified by CEA.
+They are to ensure at least 60% of participants for each course complete the post-course evaluation form.
+Course providers are required to upload the consolidated evaluation report to My CPD Portal within 2 weeks of the end of each course session. - 5.19 To ensure that course providers take participants' feedback into consideration to continuously update and enhance the quality of their courses, CEA will track course effectiveness ratings provided by participants.
+Course providers are required to maintain an average score of 4.0 and above out of 5 for course effectiveness rating for every course session.
+Should the course effectiveness rating for course sessions from the same course fall below 4.0 for three consecutive quarters in a year, CEA reserves the right to suspend or revoke the course accreditation.